 Dietary and Herbal Supplements

-It's important to be an informed consumer before taking dietary and herbal supplements.
+It's important to be an informed consumer before taking dietary and herbal supplements to treat or prevent cancer.

-Talk with your doctor to learn about possible benefits and risks, interactions with current cancer treatments, side effects, and other considerations.
+Talk with your doctor to learn about the safety of any supplements, including any interactions with current cancer treatments and other side effects.

 People living with cancer may consider taking dietary and herbal supplements as a way to boost health, improve nutrition, or reduce treatment side effects.
-It is important to discuss the possible benefits and risks of specific supplements with your doctor before taking them.
+It’s important to discuss the possible benefits and risks of specific supplements with your doctor before taking them.
+There are different types of supplements: